Xi calls for solidarity to build Asia-Pacific community with shared future

 Facing the new circumstances, Xi called for joining hands to build an Asia-Pacific community with a shared future and take Asia-Pacific cooperation to a new height.
 To this end, he made several proposals.

-Xi urged countries to uphold international fairness and justice and build an Asia-Pacific of peace and stability, highlighting the critical importance of mutual respect, solidarity and cooperation, and consultation among all parties for the greatest denominator when something comes up.
+Xi urged countries to uphold international fairness and justice and build an Asia-Pacific of peace and stability, noting that the rapid growth of the region over the past decades attests to the critical importance of mutual respect, solidarity and cooperation, and of consultation among all parties for the greatest denominator when something comes up.

+"We should always assume the vision of common, comprehensive, cooperative and sustainable security, and respect the sovereignty and territorial integrity of all countries.
+No one should interfere in other countries' internal affairs, and everyone should respect the development path and social system chosen independently by the people of each country," he said.

+"We should take seriously the legitimate security concerns of every country, and promote peaceful settlement of differences and disputes among countries through dialogue and consultation.
+We should take an active part in global governance and make the international order more just and reasonable to ensure peace and stability in the Asia-Pacific region and beyond," he said.

+"We need to continue pursuing open regionalism, strengthen coordination on macroeconomic policies, forge more closely linked regional supply and industrial chains, promote trade and investment liberalization and facilitation, and steadily advance regional economic integration for the early realization of a high-standard Free Trade Area of the Asia-Pacific," he said.

-"We need to make sure that development is for the people and by the people, and that its fruits are shared among the people, and we should promote prosperity for all in the Asia-Pacific," he said.
+"We need to make sure that development is for the people and by the people, and that its fruits are shared among the people, and we should promote prosperity for all in the Asia-Pacific," said the Chinese president.

+Xi said China will work with other parties on the full and high-quality implementation of the Regional Comprehensive Economic Partnership (RCEP), and continue working toward joining the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Digital Economy Partnership Agreement (DEPA), for the purpose of promoting integrated development of the region.

 China will consider holding the third Belt and Road Forum for International Cooperation next year to provide fresh impetus for the development and prosperity of the Asia-Pacific and the world, he added.

+China will provide support for the implementation of the Bangkok Goals on Bio-Circular-Green (BCG) Economy, which aims to advance ecological and environmental protection and economic development in a coordinated way, he said, adding that Asia-Pacific countries are welcome to take an active part in the Global Development Initiative (GDI) and enhance practical cooperation in poverty reduction, food, energy, health and other areas.

-In addition, he asked countries to bear in mind their shared future and make the Asia-Pacific a region where all are ready to help each other.
+In addition, Xi asked countries to bear in mind their shared future and make the Asia-Pacific a region where all are ready to help each other.

 "We will advance a broader agenda of opening up across more areas and in greater depth, follow the Chinese path to modernization, put in place new systems for a higher-standard open economy, and continue to share our development opportunities with the world, particularly with the Asia-Pacific region," he noted.